justrunme/adguard-dns-toggle/README.md

 - `daemon`: Daemon communication
 - `network`: Network operations

-Logs are available in Console.app under the subsystem `com.adguard.toggle`.
+Logs are available in `/tmp/adguard-dns-toggle-app.log` and in Console.app under the subsystem `com.adguard.toggle`.

 ## Troubleshooting